 The Analysis confirmed most of the initial expectations and allowed to polish the current designs.
 Additionally it pointed to some other areas that have not yet been considered in details, and may be focal points for some opinionated users.

-Change Authorship Attribution - there are no clear solution design at the moment how to pinpoint, present and maintain the presentation of the initial author of any proposed change.
+Change Authorship Attribution - there are no clear solution designs at the moment how to pinpoint, present and maintain the presentation of the initial author of any proposed change.
 This may be important for files where team driving the negotiations would strictly keep track whose position (and wording) has been accepted for each row or groups of rows.

 This presents a further opportunity to develop a feature set that could not be available in MS Word, additionally highlighting benefits of the structured editing approach.